renesas-rz/rzg_hmi_sdk/docs/docs/building_the_hmi_sdk_with_yocto/index.md

-# How To Build HMI SDK
+# Building the HMI SDK with Yocto

 {% include "./_components/introduction.md" %}